Try as we might, we’re all terrible at predicting outcomes and relationship predictions in our lives–but we keep doing it.

 The problem is that we somehow think this will keep us safe, prepared for the worst or solve some problem in a backwards way but all it does is create anxiety and can certainly harm our relationships.

-We do far too much negative futurizing for our own good and here’s a quick example of how this recently played out for me…
+We do far too much negative futurizing for our own good and here’s a quick example of how this played out for me during the 2020 pandemic…

 At the beginning of March, my youngest grandson left for Munich, Germany for a Study-Abroad program and I feared the worst.